LEAN-96/Natural-Language-Processing/README.md

    - The models are trained on the preprocessed dataset using default parameters.
 Cross-validation is employed to ensure generalization.

 4. **Evaluation**:
    - The models are evaluated using accuracy, precision, recall, and F1-score metrics.
-A confusion matrix is also generated to provide insights into misclassifications.
+A classification report and confusion matrix are also generated to provide insights into misclassifications.

-5. **Visualization**:
-   - Users can expect visualizations such as accuracy plots over epochs (if applicable), confusion matrices, and bar charts showing feature importance or class distribution.

 ## 2. Requirements